-These chicken fabric weights are an adorable way to keep your sewing patterns or fabrics from moving!
-So easy to make and great scrap busters!
+These fabric chickens are an adorable way to keep your sewing patterns or fabrics from moving!
+Make your own DIY pattern weights in just a few minutes with this chicken pattern!
+Such an easy project and great scrap busters!

-These cute chicken fabric weights are such a great beginners project and a nice way to use up some of the fabric scraps you have left from old sewing projects (these keep piling up, right?).
-These little weights are also wonderful to display around the house or you could drop some essential oils on filling and use them as fresheners for your house, drawers or even your car.
+If you’re looking for sewing crafts for beginners, these cute fabric weights are great!
+Also a nice way to use up some of the fabric scraps you have left from old sewing projects (these keep piling up, right?).
+These little chicken pattern weights are also wonderful to display around the house or you could drop some essential oils on the filling and use them as fresheners for your house, drawers or even your car.

-With Easter just around the corner you could whip up a bunch of these lovely chicken fabric weights and give them as gifts to friends and family.
-Particularly useful for sewist, they’ll simply adore the gift!
-These cuties are just perfect for skipping pins when tracing sewing patterns!
+With this chicken pattern you could whip up a bunch of lovely chicken weights in less than half an hour and offer them as gifts to friends and family.
+Particularly useful for friends who love sewing, they’ll simply adore these gifts!
+These cute fabric chickens are great sewing crafts for beginners and just perfect for skipping pins when tracing sewing patterns!

-I made these little chicken fabric weights based on my triangle weights tutorial and I even used the same fabric so I can use all of these babies together.
-They’re all so darn cute, I keep them displayed on my window, right in front of my sewing machine; very handy and pretty!
-And so insanely easy to make!
+I used my triangle weights tutorial as a starting point to make this chicken pattern and I even used the same fabric so I can use all of these fabric weights together.
+They’re so darn cute, I keep my fabric weights for sewing displayed on my window, right in front of my sewing machine; very handy and pretty to look at!
+And so crazy easy to make!
+It takes about 5 minutes to sew one of these up!

 - red fleece for comb and lobe

-- yellow gummed paper for beak (I didn’t have any yellow fabric so I used a tiny piece of that gummed paper I love so much!
+- yellow foam sheets for beak (I didn’t have any yellow fabric so I used a foam sheet.
+I love it so much!
 It’s so useful in so many projects, both sewing and crafts)

 - fabric scissors